maelys-mcardle/adventure/examples/ottawa/entities/people/hairremoval/bad/text.md

 The forms ask for what medication you're taking, to which you put spironolactone and estradiol.

+The price seems a lot higher than they advertised, but you pay up anyways.

 ## purchased -> removal

 The imposing figure asks you to wait in the chair.
 You do.